kavia-common/online-bookstore-platform-90826-90835/book_store_frontend/README.md

 Features implemented:
 - Home (featured books)
 - Catalog with search, category filter chips, and sorting (title, author, price, rating)
-- Book details with rating and add-to-cart
+- Book details with rating and add-to-cart (inline button and FAB)
 - Cart with quantity controls and total price
 - Checkout (mock) with shipping/payment and order summary
 - Profile (mock) with simple edit and quick actions